iauns/cpm/README.md

 about this corner case.
 This is a particular affectation of OpenGL's context handling and Extension Wrangler's binding of function pointers.

+To enforce this during the CMake configure step, include a call to CPM_ForceOnlyOneModuleVersion anywhere in your module's CMakeLists.txt file.
+Usually this call is made directly after calling CPM_InitModule.

 FAQ
 ===

 Why add_subdirectory instead of ExternalProject?
 ------------------------------------------------

-CPM was initially built using external projects, but the external project mechanism proved to be too restrictive.
-When using external projects, a cmake+build+cmake cycle was required to detect all static dependencies.
-One of CPM's tenets is to never require a departure from the standard cmake + build, so we couldn't use external projects as-is.
+CPM was initially built using external projects but the external project mechanism proved to be too restrictive.
+When using external projects, a cmake+build+cmake+build cycle was required to detect all static dependencies.
+One of CPM's tenets is to never require a departure from the standard cmake + build sequence, so we couldn't use external projects as-is.

+After working on CPM it became clear that `add_subdirectory` was the right choice. `add_subdirectory` allows us to easily enforce configuration constraints, such as only allowing one version of a library to be statically linked, without needing to read/write to files and use the akward double configure and build cycle.

 Another advantage of `add_subdirectory` is that it include's the module's source code as part of any project solution that is generated from CMake.
 See